 Your CV represents your personal brand.
 It’s essential that it differentiates you from the crowd of other applicants and ultimately leaves a lasting, positive impression.
 The purpose of this article is to assist you in creating a document that will give you the best possible chance of securing that interview.

-So, without further adieu, lets get down to what you all came here for – concise and practical CV advice.
+So, without further adieu, let's get down to what you all came here for – concise and practical CV advice.

 Your personal profile is so important and is the most common piece of advice I give to candidates.
 It is ultimately the first piece of information the hiring manager/recruiter is reviewing.
 You want to grab their attention straight away.
 Include a brief summary of your experience to date, no longer than 8-10 lines.
 This should be concise, factual and related back to the job description you are applying for.
 Particularly, focus on hard skills/key requirements of the role and not the soft skills.

-“Fully qualified ACA Accountant, big 4 trained with 2 years PQE in a global multinational manufacturing environment.
+Example: “Fully qualified ACA Accountant, big 4 trained with 2 years PQE in a global multinational manufacturing environment.
 Experience includes, forecasting, inventory and variance analysis and monthly management accounting.
 Proficient in the use of SAP and an advanced excel user.
-Looking for a management accountant role with a progressive organisation who provides development and career progression opportunities”.
+Looking for a management accountant role with a progressive organisation who provides development and career progression opportunities”. |

 Formatting

 Use a template (find some great templates here), bullet points and keep font, spacing etc. consistent.
-For example, you could apply a bold font to certain experience/skills to stand out.
+For example, you could apply a bold font to certain experiences/skills to stand out.
 Write job titles that the market calls the role, not necessarily the internal job title.
 Above all, don’t forget to spellcheck.
 Presentation is key and has a big impact on first impressions.

 Content

 Generally, your more recent experience will probably be the most relevant to the role you are applying to.
 Give this the required column inches.
 I would advise giving fewer details on your experience that is not related to the role.
-Also, don’t focus on experience that dates back beyond 5 years.
+Also, don’t focus on experience that dates back beyond five years.
 If your role has a number of individual facets (e.g. financial reporting, payroll and people management), divide your bullet points accordingly.
 Move the facet or bullet point most relevant to the role you are applying for to the top of the list.
 Most importantly, include detailed context – this can include company size/overview, industry, turnover, the size of the finance team and the percentage split of your responsibilities.

-CMCN is a multinational medical device manufacturing organisation, employing over 450 people with a turnover of approx. €250M.
+Example: Jul 2014 – Present CMCN Ltd., Management Accountant CMCN is a multinational medical device manufacturing organisation, employing over 450 people with a turnover of approx. €250M.
 Reporting to the Finance Manager I work in a 20-person finance team with the following responsibilities:

 IT Skills